PUBLIC POLICY SPECIALIZATION

 Overview

-You'll learn the analytical and quantitative skills you’ll need to create and assess policy responses to important public issues and urban problems.
-And you’ll graduate ready to address big questions: How can cities create and implement policies for growth and development?
-What are the next steps to solving global poverty?
+You'll learn the analytical skills and frameworks you’ll need to design and assess policy responses to important public issues, and will have the option to deepen your quantitative skills.
+You’ll graduate ready to address big questions: Which public policies are doing what they're designed to do, and which could do their job better?
+How can cities create and implement policies for growth and development?
+What are the next steps to reducing poverty?
 Which policies are most effective at minimizing racial disparities?
 How can education policy improve the performance and equity of US educational systems?

 PROGRAM REQUIREMENTS